 To delete your account at any time, please visit your Account Settings.
 We generally delete closed account information within 30 days of account closure, except as noted below.

 We retain your personal data even after you have closed your account if reasonably necessary to comply with our legal obligations (including law enforcement requests), meet regulatory requirements, resolve disputes, maintain security, prevent fraud and abuse, enforce our User Agreement, or fulfil your request to “unsubscribe” from further messages from us.
-We will retain de-personalised information after your account has been closed.
+We will retain de-personalized information after your account has been closed.

 Your Rights Provided Under The GDPR

 You generally have the following rights, which you can usually exercise free of charge:

 Access To A Copy Of Your Personal Data